Rescue ships pick up 1,000 boat migrants - Italy coastguard

-ABOARD VOS HESTIA RESCUE SHIP Humanitarian rescue ships picked up more than 1,000 migrants from nine rubber and wooden boats off the coast of Libya on Thursday, Italy's coastguard said.
+ABOARD VOS HESTIA RESCUE SHIP (Reuters) - Humanitarian rescue ships picked up more than 1,000 migrants from nine rubber and wooden boats off the coast of Libya on Thursday, Italy's coastguard said.

 The Vos Hestia, operated by Save the Children, rescued more than 100 migrants, most of them from Bangladesh, from a rubber dinghy about 21 miles off the coast of Libya in international waters.